Frequently Asked Questions

 Where do the animals come from?

-Most of the Olympic Game Farm’s animals are the offspring of our past animal actors.
-Several others are either rescues; overflow from other licensed animal facilities; retired from acting in the entertainment industry (other trainers); or we just received as gifts/donations from licensed or properly authorized individuals.
+Several of our animals are either rescues; overflow from other licensed animal facilities; or we just received as gifts/donations from licensed or properly authorized individuals.

 How do you afford to feed them?

 Currently, all proceeds from tourism are put into animal care and feeding.
 This includes all operating costs (employees, licensing, feed, utilities, repairs, etc.) associated in caring for our animals.
 In the past, film making and tourism was the mainstay; however, as the years and societal attitudes have evolved the film industry genre, live animal actors are no longer in high demand.
 We do receive donations from the local dairy farms and equestrians, or from a farm hobbyist.
 Income made from the summer season carries the Farm through the lean winter months.
 This presents tough budgeting constraints and is a tremendous struggle each year.